 The JRP aims at achieving metrological traceability for ammonia measurements in air from primary certified reference material and instrumental standards to the field level.
 It consists of three technical work packages (WPs):

 WP 1 aims at developing improved reference gas mixtures by static and dynamic gravimetric generation methods.
 Traceable preparative calibration standards of ammonia amount fractions similar to those in ambient air based on existing methods for other reactive analytes will be realised and characterised.
 This requires the availability of high purity matrix gas with validated ammonia amount fractions as well as the identification and quantification of adsorption/desorption and humidity effects occurring in analytical systems.
 Results of WP1

 WP 2 aims at developing and characterising laser based optical spectrometric standards.
 The applicability of open-path and extractive measurement techniques as optical transfer standards will be evaluated and characterised according to metrological standards.
 A transportable optical transfer standard, i.e. a spectrometer suitable for traceable measurement of ambient ammonia amount fractions of ambient air (0.5 to 500 nmol/mol) will be developed.
 This offers an alternative to the application of gas standards for the calibration and validation of instruments.
 Results of WP2

 WP 3 aims at establishing the transfer from high-accuracy standards to field applicable methods Characterised exposure chambers as well as field sites will be employed for validation and comparison experiments to test and evaluate the Performance of different instruments and measurement methods at ammonia amount of substance fractions of the ambient air.
 As a result, guidance for the proper use of certified reference materials and sampling methods for field measurements will be provided.
 Results of WP3

-An overview or the project is given in the publishable summary.
+An overview or the project is given in the final publishable summary.